boocs/Unreal-VSCode-diy-config-check-github/README.md

 *Extra Project Includes (Public/Private)*
 ```
-You may also have Public and Private project includes if using Unreal's Public/Private subdirectory system.
+You may also have Public and Private project includes if using Unreal's Public/Private Source code subdirectory system.
 If you are using these Unreal Created subdirectories and don't have these listed then you should reset your project to add them to your project's config.
 ```
-## Default Intellisense
+## Default Intellisense (logs)
 *Checking what the Default Intellisense C++ logs tell us*
 ### *TODO*